dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 -  A standard object-printing package such as Smalltalk’s *printOn:* or Lisp’s *print-object*, or a formatted printing facility such as Lisp’s *format*.
 These facilities are provided by the Print, Format, and Format-out libraries.
-For convenience, the Harlequin-Extensions library also provides simple formatting capabilities.
+For convenience, the Common Dylan library also provides simple formatting capabilities.
 -  General object dumping and loading.
 -  A comprehensive range of I/O facilities for using memory-mapped